-J. Floodplain Permit.
-When a Contract is located within a regulated floodplain, follow the requirements of the Montana Floodplain and Floodway Management Act.
+J. Montana Floodplain and Floodway Management Act.
+Follow the requirements of the Montana Floodplain and Floodway Management Act.
 All construction projects within a designated 100-year floodplain are required to have a floodplain development permit prior to the start of construction.
 The local County and City floodplain administrators issue floodplain permits with technical assistance from the DNRC.

 The Department obtains this permit for permanent facilities.
-Obtain the Floodplain Permit from the local floodplain administrator for temporary facilities if required.
+Obtain the Floodplain Permit from the local floodplain administrator for temporary facilities or for any permanent or temporary floodplain impacts not covered in the Department's permit for the permanent facilities.

-The permanent facilities floodplain permit does not cover the construction of temporary facilities such as work bridges, work pads, cofferdams, temporary detours, diversions, etc. Additionally, this permit does not include access to and from authorized locations, sequencing, or construction methodology required to construct authorized features, or other impacts to areas outside of the planned construction footprint.
+The permanent facilities floodplain permit does not cover the construction of temporary facilities such as work bridges, work pads, cofferdams, temporary detours, diversions, etc. Additionally, this permit does not include access to and from authorized locations, sequencing, the storage or disposal of materials, construction methodology required to construct authorized features, or other impacts to areas outside of the planned construction footprint.